-If you wish to drop your class(es), you must do so by August 27, 2023.
+If you wish to drop your class(es), you must do so by the deadline.

-The withdrawal deadline is October 2023 and will be announced once published by the University Registrar.
+The withdrawal deadline will be announced once published by the University Registrar.

 Dropping/Withdrawing from a class at your high school does not drop/withdraw you from your BSU Dual Credit class.
 Instructions for dropping/withdrawing can be found in the Dual Credit Student and Parent Handbook.